 Why Oyama?
 There are a few reasons we partnered with them to make this happen, and in full disclosure, they helped pay for this trip and donated the bikes.
 First, they have a history of making dependable, well-featured folding bikes since 1966.
 Second, they have a huge range, so we could pick the right size bike for this type of adventure…and size matters.

-Cabins are small, especially if you opt for the interior rooms with no balcony, which is what we usually choose because, really, we’re not spending much time in them.
+Cruise ship cabins are small, especially if you opt for the interior rooms with no balcony, which is what we usually choose because, really, we’re not spending much time in them.
 The 20″ wheel is a happy medium between comfortable ride quality and cruising speed and being small enough to maneuver in and out of the rooms.